Engin-Boot/health-telemetry/README.md

 # Healthcare Telemetry

-Case study by Anurag Thakur
+Case study by Anurag Thakur and Kavya KA

 Understand the data packets and communication configuration from the protocol document of the Device.